B4rtDC/MaxEntropyGraphs.jl/docs/src/performance.md

 ## Variance (`σₓ`): backend choice and scaling

 `σₓ(m, X)` evaluates the delta-method variance of a metric `X` by (auto)differentiating `X` at the materialized expected matrix and weighting by the per-edge standard deviations.
-Benchmarking the variance computation gives the following guidance:
+Benchmarks (`performance/variance_benchmarks.jl`) give the following guidance:

 - **Backend (`gradient_method`).** The default **`:ReverseDiff` is the right general choice.** For matrix-multiplication metrics (`triangles`, `motifs`) it is the *only* practical backend: `:Zygote`